 I am a lifelong Ohioan who has made a study of natural history since the age of eight or so - longer than I can remember!
 A fascination with birds has grown into an amazement with all of nature, and an insatiable curiosity to learn more.
 One of my major ambitions is to get more people interested in nature.
 The more of us who care, the more likely that our natural world will survive.

 Most of the recent photos on this blog were made with a Canon 5D Mark III.
-At present, I use three lenses with the Canon: a 100 mm macro L-series; a 17-40mm wide-angle L-series; and a Sigma 150-500.
+At present, I use five lenses with the Canon: a 100 mm macro L-series; a 17-40mm wide-angle L-series; a Tamron 70-200 mm; a Canon MP-E 65 mm macro; and a Sigma 150-500 mm.
 Many older photos used on this blog were shot with a Panasonic FZ50, which is a high-end point and shoot and an awesome camera.
 That model has been discontinued.
-I still love my Panasonic and will use it until it gives up the ghost.
-Other photos were taken with a Nikon D7000,or a Canon T3i.
-I also have a Nikon Coolpix P510 point & shoot, which is a remarkably versatile camera with awesome zoom power (42x) that holds up very well.
+Other photos were taken with a Nikon D7000, or a Canon T3i.
 Finally, I've got a GoPro Hero, which is fully waterproof and can be used for underwater work.
-Sometimes I even use the camera or video feature on my Droid X smartphone - it's amazing how good phone cameras have become.
+Sometimes I even use the camera or video feature on my iPhone 5S smartphone - it's amazing how good phone cameras have become.

 Speaking and Guiding Gigs 2014